Miriam Chaszczewacki

-Miriam Chaszczewacki or Miriam Chaszczewacka (1924–1942) was a 15-year-old Jewish girl and Holocaust victim who in 1939 began writing a personal diary about her life in the Radomsko ghetto which ended a few days before her death in 1942.
+Miriam Chaszczewacki or Miriam Chaszczewacka (1924–1942) was a Jewish girl and Holocaust victim who in 1939 began writing a personal diary about her life in the Radomsko ghetto which ended a few days before her death in 1942.

 Discovery and publication of the diary

 Miriam's teacher Stefania Heilbrunn returned to Radomsko, Poland after World War II had ended.
 While she was visiting the city cemetery, she met a Polish woman who gave her a sealed envelope saying: "My son has asked me to give this to you.
 I don't know anything about it" and left.
 In the envelope Heilbrunn found a notebook with handwriting she recognized as belonging to her former student, Miriam Chaszczewacki.
 Heilbrunn brought the notebook to Israel and published its content.

 Originally the diary was written in Polish.
 Parts of the diary were published in Hebrew, Yiddish, Polish, English and German.
 The original notebook was donated to Yad Vashem.